-- (b) In relation to altered generating plant, the Network Service Provider and AEMO, to the extent of AEMO's advisory role under clause 5.3.4A, must be satisfied that: - (1) the Generator has complied with clause 5.3.9; and - (2) each amended performance standard submitted by the Generator either meets: - (i) the automatic access standard applicable to the relevant technical requirement; or - (ii) the negotiated access standard under clause 5.3.4A as applied in accordance with clause 5.3.9(c). - (c) For the purposes of paragraph (a), AEMO must advise the Network Service Provider as to whether it is satisfied with the matters referred to paragraph (b).
+- (b) In relation to altered generating plant, the Network Service Provider and AEMO, to the extent of AEMO's advisory role under clause 5.3.4A and clause 5.3.4B, must be satisfied that: - (1) the Generator has complied with clause 5.3.9; and - (2) each amended performance standard submitted by the Generator either meets: - (i) the automatic access standard applicable to the relevant technical requirement; or - (ii) the negotiated access standard under clause 5.3.4A as applied in accordance with clause 5.3.9(c); and - (3) any system strength remediation scheme satisfies clause 5.3.4B. - (c) For the purposes of paragraph (a), AEMO must advise the Network Service Provider as to whether it is satisfied with the matters referred to paragraph (b).